Following the French and Indian War, the threat of future attacks necessitated that nearly every American be armed.

 On October 26, 1774, the Provincial Congress of Massachusetts reorganized their defenses with one-third of their regiments being "Minutemen," ready to fight at a minute's notice.

-This followed the example of the earliest known militia in history - Ancient Israel, where every man was armed and always ready at a moment's notice to defend his family and his community.
+This followed the example of the earliest known militia in history - Ancient Israel, where every man was armed and always ready at a moment's notice to defend his wife and children, and his community.

 E.C.
 Wines wrote in Commentaries on the Laws of the Ancient Hebrews, with an Introductory Essay on Civil Society & Government (NY: Geo.
 P. Putnam & Co., 1853):

 These communities were orderly, coherent and effective social units ...
 All this was achieved without armies, without police power ... without any functioning central authority ...